ISO 14001:2026 Clause 8

 - emergency arrangements for fire, flood or building incidents.

-Operational control should be proportionate to the organisation’s context, aspects and compliance obligations.
+Operational control should be proportionate to the organisation’s context, aspects, compliance obligations and risks.

 Auditor questions for ISO 14001 Clause 8